stackunderflow-stackptr/stackptr_tools/docs/source/api.rst

    :param array loc: Array containing ``[latitude, longitude]`` containing the current location of the user.
    :param string username: The username of the tracked user.
-   :param string icon: URI of the avatar for the user.
+   :param string icon: URI of the avatar for the user (64x64).
    :param string lastupd: Time of last update, in seconds since UNIX epoch in UTC.
    :param string alt: Altitude of the user in metres above sea level.
    :param string extra: A dictionary of :class:`Extra` information about the user.